This post may contain affiliate links. Please see my disclosure policy for details.

 1. Visit the Greenway Second Hand Book Shop

-In true Christie style the National Trust have opened up their second hand book shop on the Greenway estate.
+In true Christie style, the National Trust has opened up their second-hand book shop on the Greenway estate.

 Agatha Christie is one of the best selling authors of all time and so it makes sense to have a book shop here.